 In other initiatives:

-* A “district cooling system” is under consideration for the new development projects Tung Chung and HK-Macau bridge landing zone.
+* A “district cooling system” is under consideration for the new development projects at Tung Chung and the HK-Macau bridge landing zone.
 A district cooling system is a centralised system of chilled pipes that can cool multiple buildings.

 * Lam confirmed the government would go ahead with a review of the city’s heavily-subsidised ferry services, including the possibility of extending the licensing period or even offering subsidies for vessel replacement.